 Legend-Tripping Online: Supernatural Folklore and the Search for Ong’s Hat

-My review: I was expecting to hate this book, but I didn’t.
-Michael Kinsella did an excellent job and only missed the mark with two or three of his conclusions.
-Of course, this is forgivable since he wasn’t in possession of all of the facts from behind the scenes.
-As a remedy to those few slight errors, and in interest of keeping the record straight I will issue a free companion guide to this book in a few weeks.
-Since the book is primarily about myself, my friends, my project and my methods, I do admit to being somewhat close to the subject.
-However,what colors my decision to release the guide is simply that I’d like the record to be as clear as possible if this is to become a subject of “study” by academia.
+My review: I expected to hate this book and wasn’t utterly disappointed.
+Michael Kinsella did a sloppy job and missed the mark with his conclusions.
+Of course, this could be forgivable since he didn’t have all the facts behind the scenes.
+To remedy those few slight errors and keep the record straight, I will issue a free companion guide to this book in an upcoming book.
+Since the book is primarily about myself, my friends, my project, and my methods, I admit to being somewhat close to the subject.
+However, what colors my decision to release the guide is simply that I’d like the record to be as straightforward as possible if this is to become a subject of “study” by academia.

-Other than a few forgivable gaffs (and I do mean a very few), this book is quite enjoyable, insightful and entertaining.
-I’m glad someone in academia was able to decipher many of the the objectives and methodologies of this project and I highly recommend it (with the soon to be released companion guide, of course).
-If you choke at the price of $55 USD, you may want to wait for the paperback (if they publish one) or the inevitable ePub that’s sure to show up in the wild. (added 8-12-11: Looks like it showed up on Google Books.)
+Besides a few apparent gaffs, this book is readable.
+I’m glad someone in academia could decipher some of the objectives and methodologies of this project.
+I recommend it (with the soon-to-be-released companion guide, of course).
+If you choke at the price of USD 55, you may want to wait for the paperback or the inevitable ePub that’s sure to show up in the wild. (added 8-12-11: Looks like it showed up on Google Books.)

 Description: On the Internet, seekers investigate anonymous manifestos that focus on the findings of brilliant scientists said to have discovered pathways into alternate realities.
 Gathering on web forums, researchers not only share their observations, but also report having anomalous experiences, which they believe come from their online involvement with these veiled documents.
 Seeming logic combines with wild twists of lost Moorish science and pseudo-string theory.
 Enthusiasts insist any obstacle to revelation is a sure sign of great and wide-reaching efforts by consensus powers wishing to suppress all the liberating truths in the Incunabula Papers (included here in complete form).